pabloguarda/probabilistic-graphical-transportation-networks/README.md

 # Probabilistic Graphical Transportation Networks

 This is the final project of the course 10-708 Probablistic Graphical Models at Carnegie Mellon University.
 It studies the use of Restricted Boltzmann Machines and Deep Belief Network to estimate Origin-Destination matrices.
-The analysis are performed using synthetic data and it has `TensorFlow` as one of the main dependencies.
+The analyses were performed using synthetic data and the models were implemented with `TensorFlow` mostly.

 ## Development setup